YunoHost/doc/packaging_apps_guidelines.md

 For application names containing spaces, virtually all current packages simply remove them without replacing them with dashes or underscores.

-By convention, the YunoHost application repositories are always named their ID followed by the string "\ _ynh".
-Thus one can distinguish the upstream repository of the application, the deposit of the yunohost package.
+By convention, the YunoHost application repositories are always named their ID followed by the string "\_ynh".
+Thus one can distinguish the upstream repository of the application, the deposit of the YunoHost package.
 This notation also makes it possible to find applications not listed by the search engines of platforms offering version managers (GitHub for example).

 Example: ID: Example Filing Name: example_ynh